artainmo/web-development/other/cybersecurity/README.md

 OAuth tokens are great at defending users against data breaches since they eliminate the need to store passwords.
 However OAuth can be used by malicious applications to demand access to a lot of data from the external application.

 ### Network security
+How we are able to exchange such large amounts of information over the web and between our devices may seem a bit mystical.
+How we keep this exchange secure is the whole field of network security.

 ## Free tutorials